Charmant101/mysql/observation-station-15/README.md

-Query the following two values from the STATION table:

-1.The sum of all values in LAT_N rounded to a scale of  decimal places.
-2.The sum of all values in LONG_W rounded to a scale of  decimal places.
+Query the Western Longitude (LONG_W)where the largest Northern Latitude (LAT_N) in STATION is less than 137.2345 Round your answer to 4 decimal places.

-Input Format
+Input Formatss

 The STATION table is described as follows: